jacobmbr/jacobmbr.github.io/major-studio-text-presentation/pres.md

 Control society | Cybernetic (Computer) | Distributed Network | Protocol

-## The Diffusion of Power
-- "Before computerized information management, the heart of institutional command and control was easy to locate.
-In fact, the conspicuous appearance of the halls of power was used by regimes to maintain their hegemony...
-Even though the monuments of power still stand, visibly present in stable locations, the agency that maintains power is neither visible nor stable.
-Power no longer permanently resides in these monuments, and command and control now move about as desired"

 ## Definitions of Protocol
 - (p.6) A computer protocol is a set of recommendations and rules that outline specific technical standards.

 - (p.8) Protocol is a distributed management system that allows control to exist within a heterogeneous material milieu.

 - (p.30) Protocol is not by nature horizontal or vertical, but [it] is an algorithm, a *proscription for structure* whose form of appearance my be any number of different diagrams or shapes.

 ## Physical Media